jrgn9/plog/README.md

 |              | \--uninstall |                          | Uninstall plog by running an uninstall script (log files are not affected)                                                                                                               |

 ** *Secondary option is required*

+*Note: For date or id ranges (in print, edit or delete) you can write them directly as a third option or you will be prompted if you don't provide them directly.
+The ranges are inclusive.*

 #### Examples: